swiftlang/swift-testing/Sources/Testing/Testing.docc/known-issues.md

 The first step in resolving a nondeterministic test failure is to analyze the code being tested and determine the source of the unpredictable behavior.
-If you discover a bug, such as a race condition, the ideal resolution is to fix that underlying problem so that the code always behaves consistently, even if it continues to exhibit the known issue.
+If you discover a bug such as a race condition, the ideal resolution is to fix the underlying problem so that the code always behaves consistently even if it continues to exhibit the known issue.

 If the underlying problem only occurs in certain circumstances, consider